 |Phi-Kappa Phi||$1000||The award can be used with travel anywhere in the world but you must be doing a Study Abroad which relates to your field of study.
 Applicants must have a cumulative GPA of at least 3.75.
 The student does not have to be a member of Phi Kappa Phi.
 Awarded once per year.

-There are two application cycles per year (February 15th and September 15th) dependent on the individual's travel dates.
+There are two application cycles per year (March 15th) dependent on the individual's travel dates.

 |School for International Training (SIT)||vary from $500 to $5,000||The Pell Grant Match Scholarship is available for more than 30 programs.
 Must be participating in an SIT program to be eligible.|